better-js-logging/angular-logger2/README.md

 datetime here::context name here::loglevel used here>your logging input here
 ```

-However, you can change this as follows:
+However, the patter is very flexible.
+For example, you can change this as follows:

 ```javascript
 // prefix pattern '%s - %s: '